cartersusi/go-knn/README.md

 	Query: v,		  // 1D Tensor
 	Multithread: true,	  // Enable Multithreading (default = false), MIPS not supported
 	MaxWorkers:  m.Shape[0],  // Specify MaxWorkers (default = n_cpu_cores)
-}
+	SIMD: true //Use SIMD operations, uses float32, it will cast you floats to float32 if using float64 }
 ```